bertvv/ansible-role-bind/README.md

     recursion: false
 ```

 Above are two common views, internal and external.
 The external view controls access with TSIG keys defined previously as ACLs.
 It also notifies the Akamai cloud DNS servers by its masters name after any zone changes.
 The internal view controls access using TSIG keys and IP addresses and sends notifies by IP.
 Each view has its own TSIG key.
-[NIST recommends using HMAC-SHA256 the TSIG algorithm](https://csrc.nist.gov/publications/detail/sp/800-81/2/final)
+[NIST recommends using HMAC-SHA256 as the TSIG algorithm](https://csrc.nist.gov/publications/detail/sp/800-81/2/final)

 For more information on configuring views, read: [Understanding views in BIND 9, by example](https://kb.isc.org/docs/aa-00851)

-For more information on configuring DNS securely, read NIST Special Publication 800-81-2: [Secure Domain Name System (DNS) Deployment Guide](https://csrc.nist.gov/publications/detail/sp/800-81/2/final)
+For more information on configuring DNS securely, read NIST Special Publication 800-81-2: [Secure Domain Name System (DNS) Deployment Guide](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-81-2.pdf)

 ### Minimal variables for a working zone with views